Contents

 Depending on how I feel and what my intention is, I will take one of two lenses or even both.

-So, my kit is usually limited to the six or seven items on this list, and I’ll explain the use of each as we progress through the post.
+So, my kit usually consists of six or seven items from this list, and I’ll explain how to use each as we progress through the post.

 I have built a comprehensive list of travel photography gear over the years.